Trilateral Commission: Who is ‘Mandelson’ and how are they all connected

 Starmer and Mandelson have many things in common and many things they don’t like us to know.

-Of course, other than both being members of the Labour party and the fact they both have titles from the establishment one being a knight of the realm the other a Lord, both Starmer and Mandelson have deeper links.
-They are both ironically connected to organisations that over the last four decades have lent themselves to many conspiracy’s.
+Of course, other than both being members of the Labour Party and the fact they both have establishment titles, one being a knight of the realm and the other a Lord, both Starmer and Mandelson have deeper links.
+They are both connected to organisations that over the last four decades have lent themselves to many conspiracy’s.

-Both Lord Mandelson and Sir Keir Starmer are Trilatrilist, members of that elite organisation that believe emphatically in globalisation, as their name suggests they have a vision of a world divided into three, The Americas, Europe and Asia, an organisation that believes the crisis of democracy lays in the fact there is too much democracy, to many people have a say, they are an elite organisation that feel the biggest stakeholders, the rich and powerful should be the ones to make the decisions, after all, they have more of a stake in society, they own more.
+As their name suggests they have a vision of a world divided into three, The Americas, Europe and Asia, an organisation that believes the crisis of democracy lies in the fact there is too much democracy, too many people have a say, they are an elite organisation that feel the biggest stakeholders, the rich and powerful should be the ones to make the decisions, after all, they have more of a stake in society, they own more.

 If that was not bad enough the fact the organisation had members like Jeffrey Epstein leaves it with nothing to be desired.